(Jason Strongbow) (Part #2 - 1990s)

-His crossbow now gets occasionally used as an entangling projectile.
+His crossbow now occasionally fires as an entangling projectile.

-My first idea association would be with activist John Trudell, who during the late 1980s and the 1990s was more active as an actor, poet and musician.
+My first idea association is activist John Trudell, who during the late 1980s and the 1990s was more active as an actor, poet and musician.

 (Though it’s the largest tribal police force in the US, the NNP doesn’t have deputies TMK.
 That said, it’s entirely possible for their relationship with Mr. Strongbow to be informal.
 He doesn’t state at any point that he has police prerogatives.)

 Eagle and Agent Dale Peck were successful, and arrested Jonas.
-It seems possible that Peck did become a trusted inside contact.
+It seems possible that Peck became a trusted inside contact.